Your Guide to Implantable Cardiac Monitors

 Why is the Procedure Performed?

 The primary purpose of implanting a cardiac monitor is to diagnose heart rhythm irregularities that are sporadic and not detected by traditional monitoring systems.
-It's often recommended for patients who experience unexplained symptoms such as fainting (syncope), palpitations, dizziness, or suspected arrhythmias like atrial fibrillation that occur infrequently.
-By continuously recording the heart's electrical activity over an extended period, doctors can make a more accurate diagnosis and tailor treatment accordingly.
+It is often recommended for patients who experience unexplained symptoms such as fainting (syncope), palpitations, dizziness, or suspected arrhythmias like atrial fibrillation that occur infrequently.
+By continuously recording the heart's electrical activity over an extended period, physicians can make a more accurate diagnosis and tailor treatment accordingly.

 How is the Procedure Performed?

-The implantation of an ICM is a minimally invasive procedure typically performed under local anesthesia.
-Here's a brief overview of the steps involved:
+The implantation of an Implantable Cardiac Monitor (ICM) is a minimally invasive procedure typically performed under local anesthesia.
+Here is a brief overview of the steps involved:

 • Preparation: The patient is given a local anesthetic to numb the chest area where the device will be implanted.